 Dr. Dyck is the author of two published works: “‘The Blood of My Ancestors’: Nostalgia in White-Supremacist Hate Rock,” in Böse Macht Musik: Zur Ästhetik des Bösen in der Musik, eds.
 Sara R. Falke and Katharina Wisotzki (2012); and “‘Call That Justice’: White-Power Music and Censorship in the Information Age,” in White Power Music: Scenes of Extreme-Right Cultural Resistance, eds.
 Anton Shekhovtsov and Paul Jackson (2012).
 Dr. Dyck was previously awarded the Fulbright Study/Research Grant to Germany (2011-2012) and was part of the Auschwitz Jewish Center Fellows Program in 2011.

-For her Cummings Foundation Fellowship Dr. Dyck will examine the Museum’s archives including those that of the Reich Ministry for Public Enlightenment and Propaganda 1926-1945 and the Dienststelle Rosenberg—Überwachung der geistigen und weltanschaulichen Schulung der NSDAP Selected Records, 1934–1945 in order to show how the Nazis trained and educated members with music.
-Dr. Dyck will also examine the Museum Library’s large collection of secondary Holocaust literature.
-Dr. Dyck plans to integrate the knowledge she gains from her time as a Fellow with her knowledge of music psychology to try to determine how something like music could be used to facilitate mass killing and genocide.
+For her Cummings Foundation Fellowship Dr. Dyck examined the Museum’s archives including those that of the Reich Ministry for Public Enlightenment and Propaganda 1926-1945 and the Dienststelle Rosenberg—Überwachung der geistigen und weltanschaulichen Schulung der NSDAP Selected Records, 1934–1945 in order to show how the Nazis trained and educated members with music.
+Dr. Dyck also examined the Museum Library’s large collection of secondary Holocaust literature.
+Dr. Dyck plans to integrate the knowledge she gained from her time as a Fellow with her knowledge of music psychology to try to determine how something like music could be used to facilitate mass killing and genocide.

-Dr. Kristen Dyck will be in residence in the Mandel Center through August 31, 2014.
-She may be contacted via email at firstname.lastname@example.org.
+Dr. Kristen Dyck was in residence in the Mandel Center from April 1 to August 31, 2014.